mike-burns/gitsh/README.md

 This commit is the initial sketch.
 It works for me, but there is some that is desired.
 Things I want to change or add:

-- A `\cd` command that changes to a different git repo.
 - Re-write in a language that exists by default on every system I use.
   This is either POSIX sh or C.
 - Tests.